Choreography + Film

 Pictured: Lee Edwards, Clarricia Golden, Mawu Gora, James Whitfield, Mynesha Whyte, and Brionna Williams.

-Photos: Mike Hurwitz at KYLD 31st Inhale (2017), Tony Turner at The Wassaic Project (2017), and Whitney Browne at iKada Dance’s Poetic Spirit (2018)
+Photos by Mike Hurwitz at KYLD 31st Inhale (2017), Tony Turner at The Wassaic Project (2017), and Whitney Browne at iKada Dance’s Poetic Spirit (2018)

 “why is your bouquet allowed to grow from flowers to trees, while my roses and daisies are picked like weeds from your garden?” — Perspective